ry2009/Retrieval-Interp/README.md

 # LLM-Augmented Retrieval & Interpretability Workspace

-This workspace targets the Mixedbread research direction on LLM-augmented search with a focus on interpretability.
+This workspace targets the research direction on LLM-augmented search with a focus on interpretability.
 It houses experiments, scripts, and documentation for coupling late-interaction retrievers with language-model reasoning layers and analyzing why retrieval succeeds or fails.

 ## Layout
 - `src/` – Python modules for data loaders, retriever interfaces, LLM orchestration, and interpretability tooling.